 The inner surface of the sleeve forms the inner cylinder barrel in which the piston slides.
-The sleeve is in continuous motion allows and drives out the gases by virtue of the periodic coincidence of port cut in the sleeve with ports formed through the main cylinder casting.
+The sleeve is in continuous motion allowing and driving out the gases by virtue of the periodic coincidence of port cut in the sleeve with ports formed through the main cylinder casting.

 There are many types of rotary valves.
-The figure shows the disc type rotary valve.
-It consists of a rotating disc which has a port.
+The figure shows the disc-type rotary valve.
+It consists of a rotating disc that has a port.
 While rotating, it communicates alternately with the inlet and exhaust manifolds.

 Types of Engine Valve Mechanisms